Skyyyy0920/Trlaplace/README.md

 # Trlaplace
-This is the code implementation for our paper [*Private Language Models via Truncated Laplacian Mechanism (EMNLP 2024 oral)*](https://aclanthology.org/2024.emnlp-main.231/).
+This is the code implementation for our paper [*Private Language Models via Truncated Laplacian Mechanism (EMNLP-2024 oral)*](https://aclanthology.org/2024.emnlp-main.231/).

 ## Cite our work
 ```